awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase3.md

 1. Create an IAM role using the IAM service\.
 You attach a policy to this role granting permissions for DynamoDB actions to access the `Games` table\.

 1. Bundle the Tic\-Tac\-Toe application code and a configuration file, and create a `.zip` file\.
 You use this `.zip` file to give the Tic\-Tac\-Toe application code to Elastic Beanstalk to put on your servers\.
-For more information about creating a bundle, see [Creating an Application Source Bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For more information about creating a bundle, see [Creating an application source bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html) in the *AWS Elastic Beanstalk Developer Guide*\.

    In the configuration file \(`beanstalk.config`\), you provide AWS Region and endpoint information\.
 The Tic\-Tac\-Toe application uses this information to determine which DynamoDB Region to talk to\.

 1. Set up the Elastic Beanstalk environment\.
 Elastic Beanstalk launches an Amazon EC2 instance or instances and deploys your Tic\-Tac\-Toe application bundle on them\.
 After the Elastic Beanstalk environment is ready, you provide the configuration file name by adding the `CONFIG_FILE` environment variable\.